 Be forewarned- it’s a two lane road with no shoulder, few rail guards, and plenty of twists and turns.
 There’s a point where both sides completely fall away, leaving just that tiny strip of blacktop across what feels like the top of the world.
 You gain elevation quickly, so if you’re not used to it, don’t try this drive on your first day in the Rockies.

 The views from the center are amazing, and wildlife is common.
 Elk in the valleys, pikas and marmots on the tundra.
-There are multiple trails departing from around or near the center, including Alpine Ridge Trail, Tundra Communities Trail and others.
+From the visitor center you can also pick up the Alpine Ridge Trail.

 Wild Basin feels like a park unto itself, and with its own entrance at the Wild Basin Ranger Station located in Allenspark, about 20 minutes south of Estes Park.
 It has three trailheads, the most popular being the Wild Basin Trailhead.
 Past the ranger station, follow the dirt road until it ends in the parking lot.
 There is overflow parking along the road, before you reach the trailhead, and if you see an opening, you might want to grab it.
 We arrived at 9am, and parked in the closest overflow.
 By 9:15, everything was full and cars were turning around.
 Despite that, the trail was not crowded.
 There isn’t enough parking for it to get that busy!